-To avoid mis diagnosing you child, you may want to consider other possibilities such as:
+To avoid misdiagnosing your child, you may want to consider other possibilities, such as:

 Stress or Trauma?

-Children can also appear to be suffering from inattention when they have been impacted by a trauma.
-Children who’ve witnessed or exposed to violence or other disturbing experiences may demonstrate difficulty paying attention and a persistent sense of insecurity called hypervigilance.
-There is a possibility that this may lead to PTSD, whose symptoms are similar to those of ADHD.
+Children can also suffer from inattention when trauma has impacted them.
+Children who’ve seen or been exposed to violence may have trouble paying attention, be anxious, and have a hypervigilant sense of insecurity.
+There is a possibility that this may lead to PTSD, whose symptoms are similar to ADHD.

-A child who is having trouble focusing at school may be suffering from chronic worry.
-As a result, the anxiety makes it difficult for them to stay on task and teachers often feel they are not paying attention.
-Many children who are anxious worry about speaking aloud in class or making a mistake, which may cause them to look distracted and not paying attention to avoid connecting with the teacher.
+A child who has trouble focusing at school may suffer from chronic worry.
+As a result, the anxiety makes it difficult for them to stay on task, and teachers often feel they are not paying attention.
+Many anxious children worry about speaking aloud in class or making a mistake, which may cause them to look distracted and not pay attention to avoid connecting with the teacher.

 Older children often suffer from OCD.
-As a consequence, obsessive thoughts and compulsions prevent them from paying attention and concentrating in class.
-In my experience, many teenagers go to great lengths to hide their symptoms.
+Consequently, obsessive thoughts and compulsions prevent them from paying attention and concentrating in class.
+Many teenagers go to great lengths to hide their symptoms.

-A psychiatrist named Vatsal Thakkar writes about the relationship between sleep disorders and attention deficit hyperactivity disorder in both children and adults.
-It is a great article, you can read it here Diagnosing the Wrong Deficit
+A psychiatrist named Vatsal Thakkar writes about the relationship between sleep disorders and attention deficit hyperactivity disorder in children and adults.
+It is a great article; you can read it here: diagnosing the Wrong Deficit.

-It is also possible to mimic ADHD symptoms if you do not get enough sleep or have interrupted sleep.
-You may be hyperactive and unfocused for example.
-If you think your teenager has ADHD, remember that the symptoms have to be present throughout childhood, not just now.
-As a result of work pressures and the use of screens in their lives, but also the effects of the pandemic combined with extensional anxiety for the future, many teenagers are simply not getting enough sleep.
+It can also mimic ADHD symptoms if you do not sleep enough or have interrupted sleep.
+You may be hyperactive and unfocused, for example.
+If you think your teenager has ADHD, remember that the symptoms must be present throughout childhood, not just now.
+Because of work pressures and screens in their lives, and the effects of the pandemic combined with extensional anxiety for the future, many teenagers simply do not get enough sleep.

-Children with undiagnosed dyslexia might fidget with frustration or feel ashamed that they can’t seem to do what the other children can do.
-Children may have an undiagnosed sensory processing disorder or difficulties in working memory and processing.
-If children don’t understand what’s going on around them, it’s hard for them to focus and join in classwork.
+Children with undiagnosed dyslexia might fidget with frustration or feel ashamed that they can’t seem to do what other children can do.
+Children may have an undiagnosed sensory processing disorder or working memory and processing difficulties.
+If children don’t understand what’s happening around them, it’s hard for them to focus and join classwork.
 Often teachers think a child may have ADHD.

-As you can see, there are many reasons your child could be struggling.
-Any child deserves a full and thorough assessment in order for them to receive the right diagnosis and suitable treatment intervention.
+Your child could struggle for many reasons.
+Any child deserves a complete and thorough assessment to receive the correct diagnosis and suitable treatment intervention.

-Remember: parenting is hard work and you all deserve support.
+Remember: parenting is hard work, and you deserve support.
 And when it all starts to feel impossible, ask for help.
-If you need help and support contact me for a consultation or do join my newsletter community.
-With Gratitude Catherine
+If you need help and support, contact me for a consultation or join my newsletter community.
+With gratitude Catherine

 If you enjoyed this blog post and found it helpful or inspiring, please share it with your friends on social media by clicking on the icons on the side.
 Thank you for visiting my website!

 The content of my blog is provided for general information only.
-They are not intended to, and does not, amount to advice which you should rely on.
-They are not in any way an alternative to specific advice.
+They are not intended to, and do not, amount to advice you should rely on.
+They are in no way an alternative to a specific direction.

-You must therefore obtain the relevant professional or specialist advice before taking, or refraining from, any action based on the information in this blog.
+Therefore, you must obtain the relevant professional or specialist advice before taking or refraining from any action based on the information in this blog.